publications-and-more/wg/README.md

-# The WG Papers.

-## Introduction:
+# Introduction:

-This is the Working Group Papers of the NeKernel.org project.
+This is the Working Group papers of NeKernel.org.
 Refer to [`CITATION.cff`](CITATION.cff) if you wish to cite these documents.

 ## Getting Started: